smorad/um_cisc_7026/lecture_9_autoencoders.typ

 ]

 #sslide[
+  If the dataset is lung images, the model learns the structure of lungs #pause

   If the dataset is pictures from our world, then the autoencoders learn the structure of the world #pause

   Nobody tells them what a dog or cat is #pause